The Compostela Pilgrims Certificate

 - You should collect at least two sellos (stamps) each day on your credencial.
 This will usually be where you sleep and one other place such as a Church, ayuntamiento, café etc. You must ensure that you do this at least in the last 100 kms from the Cathedral of Santiago if you are walking or on horseback and 200 kms if you are travelling by bicycle.

-Children walking the Camino: Children who have made the pilgrimage with parents, or in a group, and who have an understanding of the religious and spiritual nature of the Camino may also receive a Compostela.
-However if they are not yet old enough a certificate can be provided which bears the child’s name.
-In the case of very young children their names can be inscribed on the Compostela of the accompanying adult.
+However, if they are not yet old enough a certificate can be provided which bears the child’s name.
+In the case of very young children, their names can be inscribed on the Compostela of the accompanying adult.
 If you have any questions about this please ask in the Pilgrims’ Office.

 The text of the Compostela